phdonner/phdonner/README.md

 This is a personal undertaking which contributes to the NOSTERIIHI smart rural development project.
 It could be important to state an example of how bottom-up oriented, open-source, voluntary collaboration can be a smart concept which wins over passivating, profit-based and top-down controlled work.

 I would certainly like to collaborate with other developers, who are willing to contribute in transforming automation into a way of empowering rural developers.
-Welcome to the zero-margin collaborative community.
+Welcome to the rural zero marginal cost collaborative community.

 ---